wvleak/mastering-pure-yul/README.md

 npx hardhat run --network localhost scripts/deploy.js
 ```

-For network deployment, as general rule, you can target any network from your Hardhat config using:
+As general rule, you can target any network from your Hardhat config using:

 ```bash
 npx hardhat run --network <your-network> scripts/deploy.js